FIWARE/tutorials.Identity-Management/README.ja.md

   -d '{
     "organization": {
         "name": "FIWARE Security",
-        "description": "The FIWARE Foundation is the legal independent body promoting, augmenting open-source FIWARE technologies", "website": "http://fiware.org"
+        "description": "The FIWARE Foundation is the ...", "website": "http://fiware.org"
     }
 }'